demian-ilnytskyi/flutter_basic_dropdown_button/README.md

 - **Learning Resource:**
   - `CustomDropDownButton` can serve as a practical example of how to build and customize your own widget.
   - You can study its structure and even extend it using the more flexible `BasicDropDownButton` as a foundation.

 ---

+## Test Coverage and Flutter Version Support

+This package has 100% test coverage, ensuring reliability and robustness.
+The tests have been executed on Flutter versions 3.16.0 and 3.29.0, confirming full support for these versions and all versions in between.

+---